 How a classic light bulb works

 Classic light bulbs are much more simple in design.
-They are made out of a tungsten coil which is cased in a glass bulb filled with inert gas.
+They are made out of a tungsten coil which is cased in a glass bulb filled with inert gas, similiar to ones used in high bay lights.
 The inert gas here does not have the same role in LEDs, it is here to replace the oxygen.
 The reason why oxygen is not wanted in these lamps is because of the heat that these tungsten coils make.

 In order for this light bulb to work, the coil needs to heat up to get to a higher state of energy.
 When it gets there, the energy is again relieved by going to a lower state of being by emitting light.
 The difference here is that you need to get it quite hot so that the tungsten can produce the white light that your light bulb does.